nasa-gcn/pygcn/README.md

 ## Threading

-You can run the listener in a separate thread and pass the packets back in a `Queue`, allowing the main program to continue operating while waiting for an event.
+You can run the listener in a separate thread or process and pass the packets back in a `Queue`, allowing the main program to continue operating while waiting for an event.
 Here is an example: